Tinkerforge/doc/de/source/Low_Level_Protocols/TCPIP.rst

 * UID 33688 as uint32 (0x98 0x83 0x00 0x00),
 * Packet length 8 as uint8 (0x08),
 * Function ID 1 as uint8 (0x01),
-* Sequence number 1 and return expected 1 as uint8 (0x18) and
+* Sequence number 1 and response expected 1 as uint8 (0x18) and
 * Flags 0 as uint8 (0x00).

 and an empty payload.
 Its hex dump looks like this::